yinghui1/ngs_wgs_coverage_analysis/README.md

 * Ploted region of interest (pair-end segments reflect better coverage than R1/R2 reads):
 ![png/chr1.png](png/chr1.png)

-* To calculate the depth of the coverage, we can also use samtools or bedtools coverage, note that the depth may not reflect the number of reads, for example, for a region of two bp, depth could be all 1, but each bp could come from different reads.
-I'm not sure how stringent the requirement is.
+* To calculate the depth of the coverage, we can also use samtools or bedtools coverage depending on the stringency, note that the depth may not reflect the number of reads, for example, for a region of two bp, depth could be all 1, but each bp could come from different reads.
 * For a series of regions, samtools or bedtools coverage calculate the coverage efficiently.
 Note that if the regions overlap or are too close, reads can be counted multiple times.
 And, when only a portion of the reads overlap, should it be counted as one or partial?
 * For the pair-ended reads, counting segments that include R1 and R2 is a good practice since they have biological meaning.
 Meanwhile, part of the reads, too long or single-mapped reads will be dropped.
 * Quality should also be considered in the data processing.
 When the qualities of the reads are too low, we should drop the mapping (Q30?, not implemented yet)